Razyapoo/KGBClusteringDocumentation/research_documentation.md

 <p align="center">
     <img src="img/map_style_zoom.png" alt="map_style_zoom" title="Map style zoom" width="600"/><br/>
     <em>Figure 5.
 Map-style zoom (screenshots 1-6).
-Czechia (google maps, screenshot 1), which is placed at the level 0, is an aggregation of cities placed at the level 1 (screenshot 3), and analogously, MFF (screenshot 2), which is placed at the level 0, is an aggregation of departments placed at the level 1 (screenshot 4).
-In case there are several different hierarchical groups, the highest abstract level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (screenshots 5 (countries) and 6 (departments and subjects)).</em>
+Czechia (google maps, screenshot 1), which is placed at the level 0, is an aggregation of cities placed at the level 1 (google maps, screenshot 3), and analogously, MFF (screenshot 2), which is placed at the level 0, is an aggregation of departments placed at the level 1 (screenshot 4).
+In case there are several different hierarchical groups, the highest abstract level will show the last ancestor of each hierarchy and they will not be grouped or collapsed (screenshots 5 (google maps, countries) and 6 (departments and subjects)).</em>
 </p>

 The point is not to stick with the "Departments and Subjects" topic only, but to make it abstract and reusable with other topics.